-Unique Members with a Primary Diagnosis of OUD Participating in Intensive Outpatient Services, 2010-2018
+Unique Members with a Primary Diagnosis of OUD Participating in Intensive Outpatient Services, 2010-2019

-Between 2010 and 2018, the number of unique members with a primary diagnosis of OUD participating in intensive outpatient services has increased.
-In 2018, the number of unique members participating in intensive outpatient decreased to 5,006, which is attributed to adjustments in CBH's network resulting in individuals using other services.
+Between 2010 and 2017, the number of unique members with a primary diagnosis of OUD participating in intensive outpatient services has increased.
+In 2019, the number of unique members participating in intensive outpatient decreased to 5,066, which is attributed to adjustments in CBH's network resulting in individuals using other services.
+These adjustments include expansion of several outpatient level services, including care management (OUD Centers of Excellence), peer support, withdrawal management, and co-occurring partial hospitalization.

-Intensive Outpatient services are D&A outpatient services utilized at an intensive basis, up to 9.75 hours per week.
+Intensive Outpatient services are D&A outpatient services (individual and group therapy) utilized at an intensive basis, up to 9.75 hours per week.